bioconda/bioconda.github.io/_sources/recipes/novoalign/README.rst.txt

 Notes
 -----
-Novoalign runs in single\-threaded mode by default unless a \"novoalign.lic\" license file is provided in the same directory as its binaries.
+Novoalign V4 will not run unless a \"novoalign.lic\" license file is provided in the same directory as its binaries.
 The license file can be copied in to the conda environment via the \"novoalign\-license\-register\" command.

 Link to this page